trktuhin/TheAddressBook/README.md

 This system helps one to manage his address books.
 There is different types of books including family, office etc. Each address book holds a collection of entries including their name, email, city, contact number and address.
 To get these facilities user must register with the system first.
+Here I have provided a project demo video and a project report along with all documents related to this project.You can check those out.
+Thanks for your time.